corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/tooling/installing-corda-cli.md

    ```shell
    .\install.ps1
    ```
    The script installs Corda CLI to `<user-home>/.corda/cli`, where `<user-home>` refers to your user home directory.
 On Windows, this is typically something like `C:\Users\Charlie.Smith`.
+You should add the Corda CLI directory to your PATH variable.

    {{< note >}}
    If your PowerShell execution policy does not allow you to run this script, copy the contents to your own PowerShell script and execute that instead.
    {{< /note >}}

-6. Run the following command to verify your installation:
+6. Run the following commands to verify your installation:
      ```shell
+     cd %USERPROFILE%/.corda/cli
      corda-cli.cmd -h
      ```

     If successful, this outputs details of the Corda CLI commands.